nextcloud/docker-socket-proxy/README.md

 `BIND_ADDRESS`: the address to use for port binding.
 (Usually needed only for remote installs, **must be accessible from the Nextcloud**)

 `EX_APPS_NET_FOR_HTTPS`: only for custom remote ExApp installs with TLS, determines destination of requests to ExApps for HaProxy.
+    Default:`localhost`

+`EX_APPS_COUNT`: only for remote ExApp installs with TLS, determines amount of  ports HaProxy will open to proxy requests to ExApps.
+    Default:`50`

 ## Development